fmidev/enfuserpointservice/README.md

 The endpoint takes the following arguments

-- lat: latitude
+- `lat`: latitude
-- lon: longitude
+- `lon`: longitude
-- startTime (optional, default now): Time you want the data to start from in format: 2025-02-27T12:00:00Z (The Z is not optional, all times must be given with proper timezones)
+- `startTime` (optional, default now): Time you want the data to start from in format: 2025-02-27T12:00:00Z (The Z is not optional, all times must be given with proper timezones)
-- endTime (optional, default startTime) same format as starttime
+- `endTime` (optional, default startTime) same format as starttime

 This endpoint gives json that has all the modeled pollutants and meteorological data for times that fall between startTime and endTime.
 The data is only available at full hours (i.e. 12:00, 13:00 etc), so the interval should contain at least one of them.

-These endpoints should be called with a https GET query, you must include the access_token that you acquired in the previous step via a header:
-> Authorization: Bearer access_token

-Where you need to replace “access_token” with the actual access token (Which will be a very long string)

-There are other endpoints that will be documented as they are considered ready for general use.

 ## Example query to the endpoint